two professionals in discussion

 What to do when requested to attend an employment meeting

 You may be asked to attend a meeting with your employer at any time.
 The meeting might be about your performance, your conduct, a clinical matter you were involved in, or you may be asked to provide information about an incident.
 Being called into an employment meeting can often feel rather daunting.
-Taking some time to prepare and seeking support can help protect your interests.
+Taking some time to prepare and seeking support can help to protect your interests.

 Quick guide

-• If possible, bring a support person
+• Bring a support person if possible.

 Preparing for the meeting